-Thomas Capretta, Assistant Professor and Chef
+Chef Thomas Capretta, Assistant Professor

-Chef Capretta was employed as a chef at Canterbury Golf Club, Shaker Heights, Ohio, where he had the opportunity to supervise the food preparation for the 1996 U.S. Senior Open as well as other exciting events.
-Past experiences also include Stouffer’s Restaurant Group, Cleveland Racquet Club, and Mitchells Fish Market.
+Capretta was employed as a chef at Canterbury Golf Club in Shaker Heights, where he supervised food preparation for the 1996 U.S. Senior Open as well as for other exciting events.
+Past experiences also include Stouffer’s Restaurant Group, Cleveland Racquet Club and Mitchell’s Fish Market.

-Michele Gaw, Assistant Professor and Chef
+Chef Michele Gaw, Assistant Professor

 Born and raised in Akron, Chef Michele Gaw is a Northeast Ohio native whose passion for food and the hospitality industry pole vaulted her career.
 “My passion for food started at home, my mother is a tremendous cook, always making something different as I was growing up and spending time with my grandmother who cooked the old fashioned way.
 It was with my grandmother that I learned to can foods and still do so today.”
 Her love of the culinary arts drove her to become an executive chef, including winning numerous awards (Cleveland National Chicken Cookout, Taste of Cleveland and Ohio Pork Competition), as well as a consultant and business owner.
 She is a past president of the American Culinary Federation-Cleveland Chapter, and a founding member of Cleveland Les Dames Escoffier (LDEI).